Sámi people: Language

 Geographic distribution of the Sámi languages: Darkened area represents municipalities that recognize Sámi as an official language.

 This map shows the geographic distribution of Sámi languages and offers some additional information, such as number of native Sámi speakers and locations of the Sámi parliaments.

-Kemi Sámi language became extinct in the 19th century.
+The Kemi Sámi language became extinct in the 19th century.

 Many Sámi do not speak any of the Sámi languages any more due to historical assimilation policies, so the number of Sámi living in each area is much higher.